 The residency uses a collection of hand-picked readings from various resources.
 Small group sessions are held monthly to review the material using Flipped classroom methodology.

 Our annual hands-on small group airway lab allows residents to refine their skills to become masters of emergency airway management.
 Involves practicing crics, pediatric airways and fiberoptic skills.

 Journal clubs occur monthly and serve as a forum for residents to learn to review and critically evaluate the latest EM literature.

 Monthly sessions are held in the program's own Simulation Training Center.
 The facility utilizes four high-fidelity mannequins and numerous task trainers.
 There are also annual adult and pediatric simulation courses held for the residents.

 Multiple times a month residents are broken up into small groups to learn through oral boards cases.
 We use the Foundations of Emergency Medicine curriculum throughout all 4 years to discuss basic and advanced EM topics.

-Residents participate in a number of procedural workshops on the assessment and management of orthopedic injuries as well as basic and advanced suture and plastic wound closure techniques.
-ATLS procedures are practiced in cadaver labs with expert faculty throughout residency.
-Residents also have the opportunity to teach emergency procedures to second year medical students at Rush University.
+Residents participate in a number of procedural workshops on orthopedic injuries, advanced suturing, and plastic wound closure techniques.
+ATLS procedures are practiced in cadaver labs with faculty annually.